-Above ground pools are an affordable alternative to inground pools, but you have to install it correctly to make sure it can last you for years to come.
-One of the most important considerations is having a level surface for your swimming pool to sit on.
+Above ground pools are an affordable alternative to inground pools, but to last a long time, they need to be correctly installed.
+One of the most important things to consider is having a level surface for your swimming pool to sit on.

 Materials and Tools You Need to Level Your Backyard

-There’s a lot of discussion about the tools you need to level a pool.
+There’s a lot of discussion about the tools you need to level the ground for your pool.
 One school of thought is that the more basic the gear, the better.
 Others believe you can’t level ground for your pool without heavy-duty equipment.
-I’ve done both and for most simple above ground pools, I think the reality lies somewhere in the middle.
+I’ve done both, and I think the reality lies somewhere in the middle for simple above ground pools.

-To level the ground in preparation for your pool, you’ll need:
+To level the ground in preparation for your pool, you’ll need the following:

 - Large level